“Add more greenery…”

 More than just facing the building north, orientation demands analysis of views, breeze, public space, layout and neighbouring structures.
-Sun falling on different facades and materials can warm or protect internal spaces at different times of year.
+Sun falling on different facades and materials can warm or protect internal spaces at different times of the year.
 Consideration of local conditions and use of the public realm can create street activation.
 Extension of passive design beyond the building envelope, by maintaining sightlines, breezes and the natural landscape, enhances the breathability of the site and neighbouring sites alike.

 2. Occupy outdoor spaces

 Brisbane has more than 300 days a year that are considered ‘comfortable’, in which activities need not be confined to enclosed structures.
-Incorporation of city rooms, sky terraces, balconies and laneways as integral design elements mean the concept of a room being an enclosed box can be dissolved and blurred.
+Incorporation of city rooms, sky terraces, balconies and laneways as integral design elements mean the concept of a room is an enclosed box can be dissolved and blurred.
 Use of these spaces reduces the heating, cooling and lighting load on the building, while also proven to boost wellbeing, productivity and happiness.